BeichuanH/beichuan/_pages/publications.md

 * FMF3034 Introduction to Research Studies in Machine Design

-Licentiate courses (45 hp) at KTH Department of Civil and Architectural Engineering, ABE (2016-2018):
+Licentiate courses (45 hp) at the KTH Department of Civil and Architectural Engineering, School of Architecture and the Built Environment (2016-2018):
 <!--  **Engineering courses:**-->
 * FDD3359 Reinforcement Learning
 * SD2231 Applied Vehicle Dynamics Control